-Sections of this Form - Completed by -

-SCHEDULE DETAILS All Taxpayers

-STAMP RECONCILIATION All Taxpayers

-RECONCILIATION OF STAMPS USED All Taxpayers

-CIGARETTE RECONCILIATION Resident Taxpayers Only RECONCILIATION OF CIGARETTES USED Resident Taxpayers Only

-SCHEDULE DETAILS:

-Taxpayer Name - Enter the Name of the Taxpayer filing this report.
+Sections of this Form - Completed by - SCHEDULE DETAILS STAMP RECONCILIATIO NN.
+All Taxpayers RECONCILIATION OF S All Taxpayers All Taxpayers CIGARETTE RECONCIL Resident Taxpayers Only RECONCILIATION OF C Resident Taxpayers Only SCHEDULE DETAILS: Taxpayer Name - Enter the Name of th e Taxpayer filing this report.
 Name should agree with the Name as shown on the Taxpayer's state license.
-Reporting Period - Enter the month and year of the tax period being reported.
-For a quarterly or annual filing period, enter the last month of the reporting period.
-Taxpayer FEIN - Enter the Federal Employer Identification Number (FEIN) or the Federal Tax Identification Number.
-The FEIN is a unique nine-digit number assigned by the Internal Revenue Service (IRS) to business entities operating in the United States for the purposes of identification.
-State Identification Number - Enter the State Identification Number of the Taxpayer.
-This is a unique identifier assigned to the Taxpayer by the reporting state.
-Original Return / Amended Return / Replacement Return - Mark the box for the report being filed.
-Original Return should be marked if this is the first time a report has been filed for this reporting period.
-Amended Return should be marked if an amendment to the Original Return is being filed after the original due date.
-Mark the Replacement Return box if this report is correcting an Original Return prior to the original due date.
-Location Address - Enter the physical address, city, state, country and zip code of the Taxpayer.
+Reporting Period - Enter the month and reporting period. year of the tax period being reported.
+For a quarterly or annual filing period, enter the last month of the Taxpayer FEIN - ployer Identification Number (FEIN) or the Federal Tax Identification Number.
+The FEIN is a unique d by the Internal Revenue Service (IRS) to business entities operating in the United States for the p State Identification Number - Enter the State Ident state. ification Number of the Taxpayer.
+This is a unique identifier assigned to the Taxpayer by the repor ting Original Return / Amended Return / Replacement Return - reporting period.
+An report being filed.
+Original Return should be marked if this is the first time a report has been filed nended Return should be marked if an amendment to the Original Return is being filed after the or Replacement Return box if this report is correcting an Original Return prior to the original due date. iginal Location Address - Enter the physical ad dress, city, state, country and zip code of the Taxpayer.
 Do not enter Post Office box information.
-Mailing Address - Enter the mailing address, city, state, country and zip code of the Taxpayer.
+Mailing Address - Enter the mailing add dress, city, state, country and zip code of the Taxpayer. ] FTA Tobacco Section Uniformity Guide v.
+06.17.2024 46